[caption id="attachment_9725" align="aligncenter" width="1494"] Screenshot of iAero Flight 3540, San Antonio to Port au Prince, September 15[/caption]

 The media has moved on now to the debacle in Afghanistan, the recall election in California and the ongoing insanity that is the Texas state government.
 Haiti is forgotten.

-And so the deportations have begun /FMfcgzGljvJkKsSLTQvDvjppqkJpRfTm?compose=DmwnWrRrkzRbLqMWczvtLrVFJpbLnggTPLXKlgrFWjZMxkhXVLDWpgJqHVXRpLvvhVVskklCbMmQ">again, even though the crisis in Haiti is worse now than when the flights were briefly suspended 4 weeks ago.
+And so the deportations have begun #inbox/FMfcgzGljvJkKsSLTQvDvjppqkJpRfTm?compose=DmwnWrRrkzRbLqMWczvtLrVFJpbLnggTPLXKlgrFWjZMxkhXVLDWpgJqHVXRpLvvhVVskklCbMmQ">again, even though the crisis in Haiti is worse now than when the flights were briefly suspended 4 weeks ago.
 In the calculus of the administration one month seems to be a sufficient amount of time for the usual US American amnesia about the rest of the world to set in following a dramatic crisis.
 Probably they are right.

 Meanwhile in Haiti, people are problem solving, and the US is more or less just getting in the way.
 The Commission for a Haitian led Solution to the Crisis, issued its own road map for a transitional government.
 Representing a broad sector of civil society, professional associations, and even opposition party leaders, the Commission’s hard won consensus is probably the best path to a transition that might be viewed as legitimate.
-Henry has reportedly agreed to with the Commission, and another coalition Henry assembled to discuss a path forward.
+Henry has reportedly agreed to meet with the Commission, and another coalition Henry assembled to discuss a path forward.
 For its part, the Biden administration has appeared nonplussed by the Commission.
 The US State Department has adopted the language of “Haitian led” processes, while ignoring what Haitian organizations are actually proposing.

-People throughout the southern peninsula of Haiti continue to dig out friends, build temporary shelters, and to repair what can be repaired with the limited supplies at hand.
-The Haiti Response Coalition has offered an on community assessments that are underway.
-HRC works with the Konbit Journalis Lib, a Haitian journalism collective assisting with the outreach efforts, and also documenting the of Haitians impacted by the storm.
+People throughout the southern peninsula of Haiti continue to dig out friends, build temporary shelters, and work together to repair what can be repaired with the limited supplies at hand.
+The Haiti Response Coalition has offered an update on community assessments that are underway.
+HRC works with the Konbit Journalis Lib, a Haitian journalism collective assisting with the outreach efforts, and also documenting the stories of Haitians impacted by the storm.
 USAID could actually help if it cared about using its resources to bolster Haitian led reconstruction efforts.
 But, no, USAID is funding the usual US based suspects.

 Haiti certainly has its own internal contradictions.
 We do no one any favors by pretending otherwise.
 But the US leans into these contradictions to widen them.
 And that is unacceptable.
 When people are forced to flee the resulting turmoil, we capture them and send them back.
 The U.S. blocks Haitians trying to leave.
 The U.S. gets in the way of Haitians trying change the course of their own government in participatory way.
 And, of course, the U.S. won’t ever, ever take responsibility for what a century of U.S. sponsored pillage and violence has sown in Haiti.